RobertPastor/sonar-issue-resolver-plugin/README.md

 - Source assignee is assigned only if the target issue is not yet assigned
 - Any comment from the source issue that is not already in the target issue is added to the target issue.

-1.
-  1. 4.7Issues Status Transitioning Automate
+  1. 4.7 Issues Status Transitioning Automate

 SONAR-UPDATE-SYNC-002